Pre-existing Conditions Coverage

 Chronic Conditions

-Long-term conditions like diabetes, hypertension, or asthma typically require special consideration and may be:
+Long-term conditions like diabetes, hypertension, or asthma typically require special consideration and may be:- Excluded from coverage

 - Covered with limitations